Chilodonella uncinata

-Chilodonella uncinata is a single-celled organism of the ciliate class of alveoles.
+Chilodonella uncinata is a single-celled organism of the ciliate class of alveolates.
 As a ciliate, C. uncinata has cilia covering its body and a dual nuclear structure, the micronucleus and macronucleus.
 Unlike some other ciliates, C. uncinata contains millions of minichromosomes (somatic chromosomes) in its macronucleus while its micronucleus is estimated to contain 3 chromosomes.
 Childonella uncinata is the causative agent of Chilodonelloza, a disease that affects the gills and skin of fresh water fish, and may act as a facultative of mosquito larva.

 Habitat

 Chilodonella uncinata has a cosmopolitan distribution.
 It is suspected to act as a facultative endoparasite of the larvae of the Culex, Aedes, and Anopheles mosquito larva.
 It lives in fresh water ponds, lakes, creeks, and bayous where it feeds on bacteria and other microbes.

 Microscopic examination of cytological samples showed that mosquito larva containing subcutaneous encysted C. uncinata had a 25-100% mortality in the mosquito larva, but no viability examinations were conducted.